 Pasta with Sausage and Mushrooms

-Make this Pasta with Sausage and Mushrooms with low-carb Palmini Pasta for a dish that’s low-carb, Keto, and gluten-free.
-You can also make it with Fiber Gourmet Light Pasta for a version that’s still pretty low in carbs or make the original version with whole wheat pasta if you don’t care about carbs!
+You can make this Pasta with Sausage and Mushrooms with low-carb Palmini Pasta for a dish that’s low-carb, Keto, and gluten-free.
+You can also use Fiber Gourmet Light Pasta for a version that’s still lower in carbs or make the original version with whole wheat pasta if you don’t care about carbs!

 PIN Pasta with Sausage and Mushrooms to try it later!

 I first made this recipe for Pasta with Sausage and Mushrooms years ago for World Pasta Day.
 Now I don’t eat much traditional pasta, but I’ve been having fun experimenting with Palmini Pasta made from hearts of palm for a type of pasta that’s really low in carbs.
-I’m also loving the Fiber Gourmet Light Pasta that’s a wheat pasta with extra fiber to reduce the carbs, and you can make this tasty sausage mushroom pasta with either of those lower-carb pasta choices, or just use whole wheat pasta if that’s what you prefer.
+And I’m also loving the Fiber Gourmet Light Pasta that’s a wheat pasta with extra fiber to reduce the carbs.
+You can make this tasty sausage mushroom pasta with either of those lower-carb pasta choices, or just use whole wheat pasta if that’s what you prefer.

 It took Kara and me a couple of tries to perfect the version that has Palmini Linguini, spicy Italian Sausage, mushrooms, and two kinds of cheese, but we loved the final version, and if you’re a Palmini fan or a low-carb eater who misses pasta, I hope you enjoy trying the new variation for this recipe.
-(See instructions in the recipe card after the instructions for Palmini Pasta if you prefer to use Fiber Gourmet or Whole What pasta.)
+(See instructions in the recipe card after the Palmini Pasta directions if you prefer to use Fiber Gourmet or Whole What pasta.
+Those two versions are not gluten-free.)

 This updated recipe was adapted from an earlier one, and here is a link to the printer-friendly version of the original recipe for this dish that was made with a moderate amount of whole wheat penne pasta with lots of Italian sausage, mushrooms, spinach, and of course plenty of cheese.
 We left the spinach out of the updated recipe, but just add it when you add the pasta into the cooked sausage and mushrooms if you’d like some greens for this version.